- +44 (0) 1620 892726

 Welcome - contact in advance

 Jim McCann originally nominated the Glen Golf Club as a gem back in 2005.
 Since then the course has made our Scottish Top 100 rankings which we published in 2009.
-The following passage is Jim’s original article from 2005.
+The following passage is an extract of Jim’s original article from 2005.

 I have lost count of the number of times that I have played at a club that lives in the shadow of a nearby ‘must-play’ course and come away thinking ‘what a golf course that is.’
 The Glen Golf Club in North Berwick is a prime example.